 Sony Global Imaging Ambassadors

-A worldwide photography program, giving photographers from around the world the tools to document important stories of fame, fashion, culture, sportsmanship, war, human devastation, celebration and environmental shifts.
+A worldwide photography program, giving photographers from around the world the tools to document important stories of fame, fashion, culture, sportsmanship, war, celebration and environmental shifts.

 Sony Europe present a host of photography events, masterclasses and content across the continent.
 Read on below to see how Sony works with award-winning photographers as they delve deep into the world of photography with their monthly Masterclasses.

 Sony Europe are also, once again, proud sponsors of the World Photography Awards and this year are showcasing monthly themed masterclass videos of previous winners and finalists.
 Learn how they shot their award winning photos and pickup tips on how to approach a variety of themes such as Nature, People, Panoramas and many more.
 Engage with the Sony Europe community here for more on past Sony World Photography Award winners and finalists, and engage with the Sony Experience in your home country.

 Paolo Mezzera: 2013 Sony World Photography Awards shortlisted photographer

 Italian photographer Paolo Mezzera shares his insights and passion for street photography and gives his view on the Sony DSC-QX100 and DSC-QX10.